And so it begins.

 Michelle Delamor: Looking a little bit like Alicia Keys out there, the 22-year-old from Miami tried her hand at "Fallin'."
 Not bad, but not particularly inspiring, either.
 Was that because "it seemed so easy" for her, as Ellen suggested?
 No, it didn't pop because a serviceable version of a difficult song is not going to be good enough week after week.

 Didi Benami: Reminiscent of Megan Joy but with a far more pleasing timbre to her voice, the 23-year-old L.A. waitress gave a very pleasing performance of Ingrid Michaelson's "The Way I Am."
 We'll take her the way she is, but the judges didn't see much star power tonight.
 "For that first impression, it was a little low-key," Ellen, perhaps disappointed because she couldn’t get up and dance, said.
 And Simon was downright bored, finding the song "dreary."

-Siobhan Magnus: This 19-year-old glass-blowing apprentice (when are we going to be writing that again?) from Cape Cod, Mass., tried to channel Chris Isaak himself while singing "Wicked Game," kicking the tune off with a shockingly low register before bringing the requisite high notes to the chorus.
-Overall, it was interesting.
+Siobhan Magnus: This 19-year-old glass-blowing apprentice (when are we going to get to write that again?) from Cape Cod, Mass., seemingly tried to channel Chris Isaak himself while singing "Wicked Game," kicking the tune off with a shockingly low register before bringing the requisite high notes to the chorus.
+Overall, it was...interesting.
 "You really are a funny little thing, aren't you?"
 Simon observed.
 "It's a beautiful song," Siobhan, sporting a Black Dahlia-reminiscent flower behind her ear, said in defending her choice.
 "It's haunting, it's memorable, I've always loved it."